Get the Best of Both Worlds

 If you haven’t selected a major by the time you apply, you’ll have the guidance of the Division of University Studies and up to two years to declare a major.

 The Division of University Studies (DUS) is the academic home for undeclared students and students in transition between majors.
 At the Ambler Campus, the Office of Academic Advising and Student Success works in conjunction with DUS to advise undeclared students.
 We are dedicated to helping you explore thoughtfully and productively, declare a major that's right for you.
 We do this using a variety of tools, starting with the capacity to spend one-on-one time with you as you develop your unique academic and career goals.
 For questions, please email Kim Cooney, Manager of Student Success & Retention at email@example.com.

-Students who plan to take at least 12 credits at Temple Ambler in both the fall and spring semester of their first year may be eligible for the First-Year Experience campus grant and the "Fly in 4" program.
+Students who plan to take at least 12 credits at Temple Ambler in both the fall and spring semester of their first year may be eligible for the First-Year Experience campus grant.

 For Pennsylvania residents, the First-Year Experience at Temple Ambler offers a $3,500 savings for students.
 Out-of-state students, who pay higher tuition than state residents, will save $5,600.
 The First-Year Experience campus grant is available to first-year students for one year.